Biden sees chance of ‘rational’ Republican approach on guns | WTOP News

 Biden said he had taken some executive actions on guns “but I can’t outlaw a weapon” and can’t “change the background checks.”

-The president and first lady Jill Biden, whose veteran son Beau died of brain tumor in 2015, were hosting a closed Memorial Day breakfast in the East Room of the White House.
+The president and first lady Jill Biden, whose veteran son Beau died of brain tumor in 2015, attended church near their home in Delaware and visited their son’s grave early Monday morning.

+After flying back to the White House, they hosted a Memorial Day breakfast in the East Room with 130 or so members of veteran organizations, military family groups and senior Defense Department and other administration officials.

+Standing at attention under a cloudless sky in the late-May heat, Biden saluted as taps played, after laying the wreath of red and white roses wrapped in red, white and blue ribbon in front of the tomb.

-Later, the Bidens planned to honor families of service members killed with the planting of a magnolia tree on the White House South Lawn.
+Biden was set to deliver remarks honoring servicemembers before returning to the White House, where he was to join families in the planting of a magnolia tree on the White House South Lawn in honor of the fallen.

 Copyright © 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, written or redistributed.